-Annually, Kids Central solicits input from stakeholders through a variety of channels: written and web based surveys, meetings, evaluations, monitoring and data sharing.
+Annually, Kids Central solicits input from stakeholders through a variety of channels: written and web based surveys, meetings to include the annual SWOT analysis, evaluations, monitoring and data sharing.
 The information gained through each avenue is cumulatively shared with the Kids Central CEO and Senior Management Team for discussion and action.
 Ideas, concerns and comments are utilized to evaluate our system of care, drive production, identify areas of strength and weakness and provide the company with an overall means to improving our services.

 Data from the surveys will be aggregated by each respective department for review and evaluation by the programs and the Senior Management Team.
-Certain findings may result in improvement projects for the QI Team or may be utilized in the development and implementation of the Local Improvement Plan.
+Certain findings may result in improvement projects for the QIT or may be utilized in the development and implementation of the Local Improvement Plan.